The Bakery Promise: A Swamp Cats Tale

 Grandmother discovering perfect bread and happy cats.

-— You didn’t just keep your promise, Grandmother purred, “you brought the whole village together to solve a problem The next day, the Harvest Moon Festival rang with purrs of delight as everyone enjoyed the most delicious bread ever baked in Whiskerwind Village.
+The next day, the Harvest Moon Festival rang with purrs of delight as everyone enjoyed the most delicious bread ever baked in Whiskerwind Village.